 3. Meera Mukherjee

 If Amrita Shergil found a new way of seeing and expressing after her encounter with Ajanta murals, Meera found her true calling when she saw the folk art of Bastar metal casting and Dhokra.
 These crafts use the lost wax casting method and Meera spent years living in the village, observing, learning and practicing this traditional folk art.
 The tribal artists were understandably wary of teaching her the entire process, and so she experimented till she could call the art her own.
-Meera added to the art, her unique imagery and patterns while retaining the myth, folklore and rural-urban imagery.
+Mukherjee added to the art, her unique imagery and patterns while retaining the myth, folklore and rural-urban imagery.
 A popular example is the Nataraja with 3 legs.
 Her experiments opened up a world of possibilities and especially in terms of scale.
 While the artisans remain restricted to small figurines even today, Meera Mukherjee’s sculptures took up the challenge of casting huge-sized figures.
+She is one of the most prolific Indian sculptors to have emerged in the post Independence era.

 This sculpture at the NGMA represents the blend of the ordinary life and the timelessness of a traditional art.
 While other artisans of Bastar stuck to depiction of celebration, and tribal rituals through their work, Meera chose to depict the seemingly ordinary everyday tasks which form the backbone of any household.
 Household activities like separating grain from chaff and everyday activities like fishing had never been thought of as important enough to be depicted before.
 Meera’s sculptures are big and life-size and they command attention, seeking to ignite a debate over the significance of ordinary things and tasks.
 Her sculptures represent a vulnerable quality and yet are celebratory and pleasant in their mood!
 While the subject may be ordinary people – in this case a housewife threshing rice – she uses size to show the herculean nature of the endeavours these ‘ordinary people’ undertake.
 In doing so, this sculpture celebrates the enormity of responsibility and poise in housewives – even as most of them go uncredited for their contribution.